Help to Buy

 - You pay your normal mortgage repayments.

-- From the sixth year onwards you will pay an admin fee of 1.75% of the loan value.
+- The government equity loan is interest free for the first five years, from the sixth year onwards you will pay an administration fee of 1.75% of the total loan value.

-- The admin fee will increase year-on-year by any increase in the Retail Prices Index plus 1%.
+- The administration fee will increase year-on-year by any increase in the Retail Prices Index plus 1%.

-The fees you pay don’t count towards paying back the equity loan so this will need to be repaid at the end of the mortgage term or when you sell the property – depending on which comes first.
+The administration fees you pay after five years do not reduce the total balance of the equity loan.
+This will need to be repaid at the end of the mortgage term or when you sell the property – whichever is the earlier.